UTDNebula/planner/README.md

 Until now, that is.

-Comet Planning is an integrated solution designed to help students plan out their entire undergraduate experience in one place.
+Nebula is an integrated solution designed to help students plan out their entire undergraduate experience in one place.
 It allows students to focus on ensuring their college experience holistically suits their desires and optimize for long-term success.